InteractionDesignFoundation/handbook/guides/expectations.md

 1. A senior developer **knows their tools**: IDE, OS, debugging, etc.
 1. A senior developer **knows how to choose a right tool and framework**.
 1. A senior developer actively employs the Boyscout principle and helps update this documentation ("always leave the campground cleaner than you found it")
-1.  **Most importantly**, a senior developer reminds us all, or reminds a given individual developer, when we do not live up to what's written on this page, written in the [IxDF Zen Code](../README.md#the-ixdf-zen-code), taught in the IxDF Culture Course, or considered a best practice among senior developers.
+1.  **Most importantly**, a senior developer reminds us all, or reminds a given individual developer, when we do not live up to what’s written on this page, written in the [IxDF Zen Code](../README.md#the-ixdf-zen-code), taught in the IxDF Culture Course, or considered a best practice among senior developers.
 A senior developer is thus a "guarantor" that we continually optimize our team spirit, fun, productivity, learning, results, impact on the world, and programming practices.

 ### Senior backend developer